-As we enter 2022, maybe you’re feeling raring and ready to tackle whatever the year brings.
+As we start the new year, maybe you’re feeling raring and ready to tackle whatever the year brings.
 But many of us, if we take a really honest look, might discover a little weariness or worry in some places.

 Wherever you find yourself, here are six encouraging Bible verses for the new year that you can hold on to.
 They’re not just nice words, these verses are promises.
 You can take these scriptures like medicine, as a soothing reminder of God’s goodness over your life even when things feel uncertain.